avaneev/prvhash/README.md

 2-, 4-, 8-, 16-, 32-, 64-bit variable sizes were tested, with similar
 statistical results).

+How does it work?
+First of all, this PRNG system, represented by the core hash function, does not work with numbers in a common sense: it works with [entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)), or random sequences of bits.
+The current "expression" of system's overall internal entropy - the `Seed` - gets multiplied ("smeared") by a supportive variable - `lcg`, - which is also a random value.
+Such multiplication produces result with a logarithmic-like distribution.
+This result is then bit-reversed, and is accumulated in the `Hash`.
+The `lcg` variable accumulates the result with bit-inversion.
+The `Seed` is then updated with a mix of the bit-reversed multiplication result, previous `lcg`'s value (that includes the message input), and the hash word produced on previous rounds.
+The reason the message's entropy (which may be sparse or non-random) does not destabilize the system is because the message becomes hidden in a mix of internal entropy;
+message's distribution becomes irrelevant.
+Both the accumulation of the multiplication result and mixing of its bit-reversed and original version produce a uniformly-distributed value.

 The three instructions - `Seed ^= lcg`, `Seed *= lcg - ~lcg`, `lcg += ~Seed` -
-represent an "ideal" mixer/shuffler: the whole construction represents a "bivariable shuffler" which transforms input `lcg` and `Seed` variables into another pair of variables with 50% bit difference relative to input, and no collisions.
+represent an "ideal" bit shuffler: this construction represents a "bivariable shuffler" which transforms input `lcg` and `Seed` variables into another pair of variables with 50% bit difference relative to input, and no collisions.
 The whole core hash function, however, uses a rearranged mixing, which produces a hash value: the pair composed of the hash value and either a new `lcg` or a new `Seed` value also produces no input-to-output collisions.
 Thus it can be said that the system does not lose any input entropy.
 In 3-dimensional analysis, when `Seed`, `lcg` and `msgw` values are scanned, and transformed into output `Seed` and `Hash` value pairs, this system exhibits state change-related collision statistics: on a fully random `msgw` input it is adequate for 16-bit, and excellent for 64-bit variables (`5.47^-18` percent chance, which far exceeds collision resistance requirements for 64-bit range of bits).
-To further decrease state change collisions between `lcg` and `Seed` with entropy input, the byte-reversal should be implemented as
-bit-reversal: in this case the system reaches its optimal state, but this is unimplementable in an efficient manner on modern processors.
+To further decrease state change collisions between `lcg` and `Seed` with entropy input, the byte-reversal should be implemented as bit-reversal: in this case the system reaches its optimal state, but this is unimplementable in an efficient manner on modern processors.
 If the initial state of the system has little or zero entropy (less than state variable size bits of entropy), on very sparse `msgw` input (in the order of 1 bit per 80),